jordanlev/c5_designer_gallery/README.md

 # Concrete5 Designer Gallery

 Boilerplate image gallery block that makes is easy(er) for designers to add a jquery / javascript slideshow, slider, gallery, etc. to a website.
-Includes many example front-ends (Galleria, Galleriffic, Fancybox, Nivo Slider, Coin Slider, and PlusSlider).

 ## Installation
+Prerequisite: To enable image links, first install Mnkras's free [Page Selector Attribute](http://www.concrete5.org/marketplace/addons/page-selector-attribute/) addon.

-Download this code by clicking the "Downloads" button above and to the right, then choosing "Download .zip".
-Unzip the downloaded file and move the `designer_gallery` directory from within the `blocks` directory to your site's top-level `blocks` directory (note: this is just a block, *not* a package -- so don't put it in your `packages` directory).
+Download this code by clicking the "Zip" button above.
+Unzip the downloaded file and move the entire `designer_gallery` directory into your site's top-level `packages` directory.
 Then log into your site and go to Dashboard -> Add Functionality.
 Click the "Install" button next to "Designer Gallery".
-Add the Designer Gallery block to a page, and then click on the new block in the page and choose "Custom Template" from the popup menu to see the list of choices.
-You will probably need to tweak the size settings in the controller.php file to make things look right.

 ## Customization Steps
-The templates that come with the block are intended to be examples or starting points only.
-To make your own custom theme for this block, do the following:
+This package provides a backend / editing interface, but it is up to you to provide the front-end.
+The general steps involved are:

+***TODO: Make these instructions apply to the package (will have to rename more directories and things in code)***

 1. Uninstall the block via Dashboard -> Add Functionality.
-We must do this because we are about to rename the block (which you never want to do while it is installed -- that will result in Concrete5 errors).
+We must do this because we are about to rename the package (and its block), which you never want to do while it is installed -- that would result in Concrete5 errors.
 2. Rename the `designer_gallery` directory as desired (should be the lowercase_and_underscore version of your block's name -- for example, "My Awesome Gallery" would get a directory name of "my_awesome_gallery").
 3. Edit the `controller.php` file:
     * Change the class name to be a TitleCaseWithNoSpaces version of the block name (otherwise known as CamelCase), followed by `BlockController` -- for example, "My Awesome Gallery" would get a class name of `MyAwesomeGalleryBlockController`.